Career Definition for a Video Editing Assistant

 Broadcast and Sound Engineering Technician

-Often completing associate's degrees or postsecondary certificate programs including practical skills training, these techs then seek jobs where they will set up and operate electrical equipment for concerts, broadcasts, movies and sound recordings.
-The BLS projected average employment growth of 9% for these positions during the 2012-2022 decade and reported their annual median wages as $41,200 in 2012.
+Often completing associate's degree or postsecondary certificate programs including practical skills training, these techs then seek jobs where they will set up and operate electrical equipment for concerts, broadcasts, movies and sound recordings.
+The BLS projected average employment growth of 8% for these positions during the 2016-2026 decade and reported their annual median wage as $42,650 in 2017.

-Camera operators normally have a bachelor's degree in an area related to broadcasting or film, to secure positions recording video productions, organizing raw film footage, and collaborating with directors.
+Camera operators normally have a bachelor's degree in an area related to broadcasting or film, to secure positions recording video productions, organizing raw film footage and collaborating with directors.
 They often have assistants, similar to the situation with editors.
-Slower than average job growth of 6% was anticipated by the BLS, for these positions that paid an annual median salary of $40,300 in 2012.
+Slower-than-average job growth of 7% was anticipated by the BLS for these positions from 2016-2026.
+The annual median salary for camera operators was $53,550 in 2017.